young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

 Encrypted Root Device Volumes & Snapshots

-- Snapshots of encrpted volumes are encrypted automatically
+- Snapshots of encrypted volumes are encrypted automatically
 - Volumes restored from encrypted snapshots are encrypted automatically
 - You can share snapshots, but only if they are unencrypted
 - These snapshots can be shared with other AWS accounts or made public